 or public service programs which have a direct relationship to existing

 programs; and the Board may, under its rulemaking power, define the

 Such governing boards shall submit to the Board all proposals for a new

 unit of instruction, research, or public service.
 The Board may approve or

 disapprove the proposal in whole or in part or approve modifications

 thereof whenever in its judgment such action is consistent with the

-objectives of an existing or proposed master plan of higher education.
+objectives of an existing or proposed strategic plan of higher education.

 The Board of Higher Education is authorized to review periodically all